Community Music Now

 ‘Community music: unorthodox music education and improvisation in Britain’ presentation at Rhythm Changes 2011 conference, Amsterdam Conservatorium

-An audio recording of my presentation at the conference—on a panel looking at British jazz, along with Prof Tim Wall (talking about Stan Tracey’s Under Milk Wood Suite) and Prof Andrew Blake (on English jazz-rock and neglect)—is available here.
-This comes out of the AHRC project below.
+An audio recording of my presentation at the conference—on a panel looking at British jazz, along with Prof Tim Wall (talking about Stan Tracey’s Under Milk Wood Suite) and Prof Andrew Blake (on English jazz-rock and neglect)—was available for a time on the Rhythm Changes website, but alas no longer I fear.
+This came out of the AHRC project below.

 Community Music: History and Current Practice, its Constructions of ‘Community’, Digital Turns and Future Soundings (2011)

 This is a project I am running with Ben Higham, founding director in 1984/5 of Community Music East (and at that time my boss).
 It is funded by the AHRC (£26,733), as part of the UK Research Councils’s new Connected Communities programme.
 Our aim is to produce a report which reviews research in the field–academic and policy–and also identifies gaps and areas for future work, which will in turn help to shape the agenda and funding priorities of Connected Communities.
 There are around 40 such research reviews current being written up and down the country.
 Ours is one of the few on community arts/media.